 Following the addition of an 11-foot transom extension in 1999, the 101′ Palmer Johnson MOON RIVER returned ten years later in 2009 for repowering and a complete makeover under the careful direction of Captain Eddie Smith.
 The vessel was outfitted with new Cat C32 ACERT diesel engines and new running gear.
 ACY completed extensive modifications and upgrades throughout the vessel, along with a major overhaul of all systems and a total repaint.
-The vessel received an integrated audio-video and navigation system from IMS American, providing iPod, CD, DVD and XM satellite radio throughout the boat.
+The vessel received an integrated audio-video and navigation system, providing iPod, CD, DVD and XM satellite radio throughout the boat.
 The media room was outfitted with a 37″ Samsung LCD TV mounted on a Motivated Design pop-up lift housed within a custom cabinet fabricated by ACY.
 Navigation components included a complete NavNet 3D system, a custom switching system, Simrad autopilot, a Northstar GPS, a navigation computer and dual ACR spotlights.
-Working in coordination with ACY's architects and carpenters, IMS created a new helm configuration and custom alarm panel.
-ACY's machine and carpentry shops teamed up to build a custom barbecue for the aft deck.
+ACY's architects and carpenters, created a new helm configuration and custom alarm panel, and ACY's machine and carpentry shops teamed up to build a custom barbecue for the aft deck.
 Canvas experts American Canvas and Interiors fashioned the canvas enclosure for the bridge, floor runners and custom cushions for the helm station and sun pad.

 68′ Paul Mann JICHI

 The American Family of Companies created an exciting new look for the 68' Paul Mann JICHI, complementing the vessel's distinctive traditional profile.
 Upon completion of a full repaint and new transom lettering, the vessel was fitted with a custom full tower by Bausch-American Towers incorporating the existing hard top.
 American Canvas and Interiors fabricated custom tower seat cushions and a control box cover.
-From there, IMS American took the helm with the installation of an extensive Raymarine navigation package that included two 14″ multifunction GPS chartplotter displays, a digital sounder and a Sirius weather receiver.
+An extensive Raymarine navigation package was also installed, including two 14″ multifunction GPS chartplotter displays, a digital sounder and a Sirius weather receiver.
 A 9″ repeater display was installed in the tower box.
 Satellite communications and entertainment are provided by a KVH TracPhone V3 with a rack-mounted antenna control unit and modem and a KVH TracVision HD7 with TriAmericas DirecTV system.
 VHF radio service is provided by twin rear-mounted Icom M504 VHF radios and a set of four Comrod 16' Rupp-ready VHF antennas.
 A new Clarion bridge stereo system with a watertight CD/tuner/multimedia interface and JL Audio M650 6.5″ speakers was also installed.
 The audio-video upgrades continued in the sleeping quarters with the installation of a Samsung 46″ 1080p LED HDTV and a Universal Remote controlled Sony Bravia theater system in the master stateroom, as well as a Sony Bravia 26″ 720p LCD HDTV with Samsung Blu-ray Disc player fitted in a custom cabinet box in the V-berth.
 The final result is a stunning transformation that truly accents the vessel's original beauty and craftsmanship.

 68′ Precision SWAGGER